ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 All four times I was on the organising team (thrice for the intra-school edition, once for an inter-school version), I've led the development of the online platform for the event.
 The website for 2021 was the first semi-serious application with _real users_ and _real stakes_ that I had ever written; and by the 2023 iteration of the event, I'd rewritten the website from scratch four times.

 Developing such a site is not a remarkably difficult programming task.
 But it is an unusual one.
-In this post, I want to compare two remarkably different responses of mine for designing the view function which is the heart of the event.
+In this post, I want to compare two differing approaches I've tried to design the view function which is at the heart of the event.
 I'll argue why I think the most recent approach is significantly superior, from the perspective of user experience, maintainability, and extensibility–and what it has to say about Django development as a whole.

 ### Preface